osdevisnot/sorvor/README.md

 > extremely fast, zero config server for modern web applications.

 > Note: sørvør is under heavy development and might not be ready for production.
-> That said, I am actively working on project and expect it to be stable soon.
+> That said, I am actively working on the project and expect it to be stable soon.

 ## :sparkles: Features